Skip to Content

 Manage Affordable Housing overview

 Managing affordable housing involves the standard property and tenancy management requirements of managing any rental housing.
-However, it also involves additional responsibilities around setting rent, letting properties to eligible households and meeting the requirements of the relevant affordable housing program.
+However, it also involves additional responsibilities around assessing eligibility, setting rent, letting properties to eligible households and meeting the requirements of the relevant affordable housing program.

 In general, managing affordable housing involves: